 Affectionately named ‘The Queen of the Tasman Sea‘, TSS Awatea was built in 1935 for the Union Steam Ship Company.
 While she was designed to provide the fastest possible passage between New Zealand and Australia, Awatea didn’t hold back on the interior spaces.

-The two above images, of the Observation Deck (left) and the Main Lounge (right), show a mix of class and relaxation aboard Awatea.
-The glass-enclosed Observation Deck features wicker seating, popular at the time, in addition to being light and comfortable.
-The Main Lounge leans heavily into the art deco style of the time, with rounded balconies featuring stainless steel railings reminiscent of a theatre.
-Designing the lounge across two decks allowed for the large cinema screen (which in the image above is covered by maritime-themed decorative sliding panels).
+The two above images of the Observation Deck (left) and the Main Lounge (right), show a mix of class and relaxation aboard Awatea.
+The glass-enclosed Observation Deck features wicker seating, popular at the time, which is both light and comfortable.
+The Main Lounge leans heavily into the Art Deco style of the time.
+Its rounded balconies feature stainless steel railings reminiscent of a theatre.
+Designing the lounge across two decks allowed for the inclusion of a large cinema screen.
+In the image above, this is covered by maritime-themed decorative sliding panels.

 The image on the right gives an idea of the entertainment of the day, with a baby grand piano sitting in the corner of the music room.
 Through the decorative doors to the left you can see the observation deck as featured above.

 While these photos were taken in the 1950s, Orcades didn’t have her first refit until 1959.
 Therefore, the cabin fittings, furniture, and textiles pictured are likely the ones she launched with in 1948.
 This influence is clear in the almost art-deco, dark wood furniture (with slight curved edges, and possible bakelite handles).

 The textiles follow a nautical theme with a seabird motif print across the bed and other loose furniture in the cabin.

 The smoking lounge in the third image has a slight art deco hangover similar to the cabins.
 It also features rounded, heavy-looking furniture and dark wood panelling.